chrsdietz/Documentation/_guides/custom-actions.markdown

 </blockquote>
 #### Social Share
 <blockquote>
-  <p>To share the Summer Party playlist on Twitter, after the beep… say, “Share On Twitter”</p>
+  <p>To share this playlist on Twitter, after the beep… say, “Share On Twitter”</p>
 </blockquote>
 #### Feature Education
 <blockquote>